tjp20/CW25/README.md

    Made sure all the designs and theme was matching each other as this would attract the users attention as well as still maintained a simple design for users to navigate around easily.

 9. Pause button and screen
    Implemented pause button and screen for users to click whenever they want to.
 Once pause button is clicked, no keys can move the tiles and in level 1, timer it stopped and can be resumed.
+The pause screen is then showed alongside 3 buttons for further options such as retry, resume and quit button.

 10. Images added